codemonkeysio/code-monkeys-blog/docs/_posts/leetcode/2021-08-11-reverse-string.md

 - ASCII stands for American Standard Code for Information Interchange and it consists of 33 non-printable and 95 printable characters.

-- You can check out the non-printable, printable, and extended ASCII characters <span class="external-link-wrap">[here](https://www.ascii-code.com/).</span>
+- You can check out the non-printable, printable, and extended ASCII characters [here](https://www.ascii-code.com/).

 - For this problem we only care about the printable ASCII characters.